 - Pour the batter into the Bundt pan and bake for 40-43 minutes until a cake tester comes out clean.
 Cool the cake in the tin for 10 minutes.
 After 10 minutes, carefully run a knife along the edges and around the center circle.
 Place a cake stand or plate on top of the cake, then using both hands, flip over in one motion and remove the cake tin from the top.
 You may need to use hot pads or a towel if the pan is still hot.

 - Prepare the glaze and glaze the cake only when it has completely cooled.
 See below for optional decorating tip.

 Make the pink orange glaze:

-Measure 2 cups powdered sugar into a bowl, halve the third orange and whisk in 2 Tablespoons of blood orange juice until it’s smooth.
-Add more juice if it’s too thick.
+Measure 2 cups powdered sugar into a bowl, cut the third orange in half, and whisk 2 Tablespoons of blood orange juice into the powdered sugar until it’s smooth.
+Add more juice 1 teaspoon at a time if it’s too thick.
 It needs to be a pourable consistency, but not so thin as to run off the cake altogether.